aaron-lebo/aaron-lebo.github.io/_posts/2015-12-10-unprecedentedly-willing.md

 Yes, I like to hear myself talk.
 Sorry.
 But this is my blog, after all.

 Anyway, these scenes capture the essence of this feeling better than any other movie, song, or book I know of.
-The first scene is takoing largely from Lipsky's interview:
+The first scene is taken largely from Lipsky's interview:

 *You know what?
 Why don't you write whatever the fuck you want?
 I am telling you that this was not a lost weeked sort of thing.
 Nor was it some lurid romantic writer's alcoholic sort of thing.
 What it was was a 28 year old person who had really exhuasted a couple other ways to live.
 Really taken them to their conclusion.
 Which for me was a pink room with a drain in the center     of the floor which is where they put me for an entire day when they thought that I was going to kill myself.
-Where I had nothing on, I got someone observing me through a slot in the wall.
+Where I had nothing on, I got someone observing me through a slot in the wall.*

-And when that happens to you, you bnecome tremendously, just unprecedentedly willing to examine some other alternatives for how to live. *
+*And when that happens to you, you become tremendously, just unprecedentedly willing to examine some other alternatives for how to live.*

 The second scene, to my knowledge, was written for the movie itself:

 *It wasn't a chemical imbalance and it wasn't drugs and alchohol.
 I think it was much more that I lived an incredibly American life.
-This idea that if I could just achieve x and y and z that everything would be okay.
+This idea that if I could just achieve x and y and z that everything would be okay.*

-There's a thing in the book about how when sombody leaps from a burning skyscraper, it's not that they're not afraid of falling anymore, it's that the alternative is so awful.
-And so then you're invited to consider what could be so awful that leaping form your death would seem like an escape form it.
+*There's a thing in the book about how when sombody leaps from a burning skyscraper, it's not that they're not afraid of falling anymore, it's that the alternative is so awful.
+And so then you're invited to consider what could be so awful that leaping form your death would seem like an escape form it.*

-And, uh, I don't know if you have any kind of experienfce with this kind of thing but it's worse than any kind of physical injury.
+*And, uh, I don't know if you have any kind of experienfce with this kind of thing but it's worse than any kind of physical injury.*

-You know maybe in th eold days what was known as a psiritual crisis: feeling as though every axiom of your life turned out to be false and thwere was actually nothing.
+*You know maybe in the old days what was known as a spiritual crisis: feeling as though every axiom of your life turned out to be false and there was actually nothing.
 And that you were nothing.
 And it's all a delusion.
-And you're so much better than everybody becuase you can see that it's just an illusion and you're so much worse becuase you can't fucking function.
+And you're so much better than everybody becuase you can see that it's just an illusion and you're so much worse because you can't fucking function.*
-                                                                                                                              It's really horrible.
+                                                                                                                              *It's really horrible.*

-I don't think that we ever change.
+*I don't think that we ever change.
 I'm sure that I still have those same parts of me.
-I guess I'm trying really hard to find a way not to let them drive.
+I guess I'm trying really hard to find a way not to let them drive.*

-You know?*
+*You know?*

-Yoy know?
+You know?